rosnovsky/rosnovsky.us/src/content/blog/2023/12/02/moving-to-k8s.md

 I do have [TypeSense](https://typesense.org) running but I'm not indexing blog posts yet.
 Authentication is not implemented yet (and I'm going to try and run [Logto](https://logto.io) for it), there're no comments implemented (but a fully configured Postgres DB is running in the cluster, ready to accept and store those comments).
 The CMS is no longer something I want to deal with so it's just `mdx` files now (again).

 All in all, it's going pretty good and the end result is in sight.

+---

+**UPDATE**: A few days after posting this, I had shut down my Civo cluster and moved to a VPS by [Hostinger](https://hostinger.com?REFERRALCODE=1ART641) (referal link, 20% off).
+I installed `Debian` and `k3s` there, and that's where my cluster is hosted now.

+---